ranenbg/Arduino-FFB-wheel/README.md

 ## Firmware upload procedure
 You can use **[XLoader](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/XLoader)**:
-- set 57600baud, ATmega32U4 microcontroler and select desired HEX
+- set 57600baud, ATmega32U4 microcontroller and select desired HEX
-- press reset button on Arduino (or shortly connect RST pin to GND)
+- press the reset button on Arduino (or shortly connect the RST pin to GND)
-- select newly appeared COM port (Arduino in bootloader mode*) and press upload, you will only have a few seconds
+- select the newly appeared COM port (Arduino in bootloader mode*) and press upload, you will only have a few seconds

-*It is possible that some cheap chinese clones of Arduino Leonardo, Micro or ProMicro do not have a bootloader programmed.
+*It is possible that some cheap Chinese clones of Arduino Leonardo, Micro, or ProMicro do not have a bootloader programmed.
 In that case you need to upload the original Arduino Leonardo bootloader first.
 You can find more details about it here: https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP

 ## How to compile the source
-In order to compile the firmware yourself you may use windows7, 8, 10 or 11, you need to install Arduino IDE v1.8.19 and Arduino Boards v1.6.21.
+In order to compile the firmware yourself you may use Windows, 8, 10 or 11, you need to install Arduino IDE v1.8.19 and Arduino Boards v1.6.21.
 You must place all **[libraries](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/arduino-1.8.5/libraries)** in your .../documents/Arduino/Libraries folder.
-In windows folder options set to show hidden files and folders then navigate to C:\Users\yourusername\AppData\Local\Arduino15\packages\arduino\hardware\avr\1.6.21\cores.
-Rename the folder "arduino" as a backup as we will need some files from it latter, I just add "arduino_org" to the filename.
+In Windows folder options set to show hidden files and folders then navigate to C:\Users\yourusername\AppData\Local\Arduino15\packages\arduino\hardware\avr\1.6.21\cores.
+Rename the folder "arduino" as a backup as we will need some files from it later, I just add "arduino_org" to the filename.
 Create a new folder called "arduino" and place the entire content from  **[modified core](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/arduino-1.8.5/hardware/arduino/cores/arduino)** into newly created "arduino" folder.
 Navigate back to "arduino_org" folder and copy files "IPAddress.cpp", "IPAddress.h", "new.cpp" and "new.h", then paste and replace the ones inside the "arduino" folder.
 That should fix all errors and you should be able to compile the code.
-Bare in mind that if you make any changes to HID or USB core files you will need to repeat the procedure and paste all modified files in the newly created "arduino" folder each time.
+Bare in mind that if you make any changes to HID or USB core files you will need to repeat the procedure and paste all modified files into the newly created "arduino" folder each time.

 ## Troubleshooting X-axis stuck at -540deg
-If you used some of the earlier firmware versions prior to fw-v22X, windows remembered the axis raw HID calibration which was +-32k.
-This issue occurs when you upload lattest firmware with new X-axis calibration 0-65k, which is incompatible with previous HID calibration that windows remembered for this ffb joystick device.
-However, there is a very easy fix for it, all we need to do is to reset the device calibration in windows.
-This can be done by using program **[DXtweak2](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/FFB_misc_programs)**.
-Open the program and select Arduino Leonardo as a device if you have more than 1 ffb capable devices.
-Click on device defaults button, then click apply button and close the program.
+If you used some of the earlier firmware versions before fw-v22X, windows remembered the axis raw HID calibration which was +-32k.
+This issue occurs when you upload the latest firmware with new X-axis calibration 0-65k, which is incompatible with the previous HID calibration that Windows remembered for this FFB joystick device.
+However, there is a very easy fix for it, all we need to do is reset the device calibration in Windows.
+This can be done by using the program **[DXtweak2](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/FFB_misc_programs)**.
+Open the program and select Arduino Leonardo as a device if you have more than one FFB-capable device.
+Click on the device defaults button, then click the apply button and close the program.
 That's all.

 ## Credits

 - FFB HID and USB core for Arduino by: Peter Barrett
-- BRWheel firmware by: Tero Loimuneva, Saku Kekkonen, Etienne Saint-Paul and Fernando Igor https://github.com/fernandoigor/BRWheel/tree/alphatest
+- BRWheel firmware by: Tero Loimuneva, Saku Kekkonen, Etienne Saint-Paul, and Fernando Igor https://github.com/fernandoigor/BRWheel/tree/alphatest